 NCATC Friends and Colleagues,

-As always, we encourage you to stay regularly connected, via the regularly updated NCATC website, social media (LinkedIn, Facebook, Twitter, etc.), and quarterly e-newsletters like this one.
+And as always, we encourage you to stay regularly connected and up to date on all ATC related “New Normal 2.0” activities and guidance, via the weekly updated NCATC website, social media (LinkedIn, Facebook, Twitter, etc.), and quarterly e-newsletters.

 J. Craig McAtee, NCATC Executive Director & CEO